d-lee25/bear_analysis.github.io/index.md

 &nbsp;

 ## The target audience:
-1. Colorado State Wildlife Department
+1. Colorado Department of Wildlife (CDOW)
 2. Hunters interested in pursuing bear in Colorado (Residents/Non Residents)

 ### This data provides the Colorado Department of Wildlife:
-- A better understanding of where most bear hunters desire to hunt
+- Introduction to where most bear hunters desire to hunt
 - An idea of where bear management focus needs to be
-- Which units they need to spend time on in order to attract hunters to assist with bear management &nbsp;
+- Which units might need some assistance to attract more bear hunters &nbsp;

-### The analysis also provides hunters:
+### The analysis also provide hunters:
 - Where to spend there points (RES/NR)
 - How many points they need for a unit they desire (RES/NR)
 - Which units to not spend their points